Personal Roadmap · Updated 2026

 Smart room monitor start here

 ESP32 + DHT22 + OLED display.
 Show temperature & humidity on screen.
-Send data to Adafruit IO or ThingSpeak free dashboards.
-Simple but complete — sensor, microcontroller, display, and cloud.
-Your first end-to-end IoT system.
+Send data to Adafruit IO or ThingSpeak.
+Your first end-to-end IoT system — sensor, microcontroller, display, cloud.

 WiFi-controlled LED / appliance

 ESP32 hosts a web server on your local network.
 Open a page on your phone and toggle an LED or relay.
-Teaches HTTP server on a microcontroller — foundational for all IoT web control.
-Upgrade it: add a Telegram bot for remote control from anywhere.
+Teaches HTTP server on a microcontroller.
+Upgrade: add Telegram bot for remote control from anywhere.

 Morse code project — upgraded you have the hardware

-Add cloud logging — every message sent gets stored in a Google Sheet via Apps Script.
-Add a Telegram bot that shows the received message in real time.
-This turns your existing hardware project into a connected IoT system and makes a great portfolio story.
+Add cloud logging — every message sent stored in a Google Sheet.
+Add a Telegram bot showing received messages in real time.
+Turns existing hardware into a connected IoT system.

 Year 2 — build something real